RAF Wittering: Second World War

-During the Second World War, the station was very active during the Battle of Britain and the Blitz in 1940–41 in No. 12 Group (controlled from RAF Watnall in Nottingham) as it was the main fighter station for a lot of the southern East Midlands, and fighters from the station would often patrol as far as Birmingham.
+In 1940–41 during the Second World War, units from the station was directly involved in both the Battle of Britain and the Blitz.
+As part of No. 12 Group (controlled from RAF Watnall in Nottinghamshire), Wittering was the main fighter station for the southern East Midlands, and aircraft from the station would often patrol as far as Birmingham.
 During the Battle of Britain many squadrons were rotated through Wittering to spells in the south of England with No. 11 Group that was bearing the brunt of the battle.
 With many of the Luftwaffe raids during the Blitz taking part at night, Wittering-based squadrons were instrumental in the development of night combat techniques.
-These included the use of the Turbinlite aircraft which replaced the nose with a powerful searchlight insulated in the nose of Havocs and Bostons.
-In April 1943 No. 141 Squadron were moved in, operating de Havilland Mosquitoes.
-1943 also saw the station host 2 USAAF squadrons, albeit temporarily: 63 Fighter Squadron USAAF with its P47s operated from Wittering between January and March before moving to RAF Horsham St Faith; 55 Fighter Squadron operated its P38s and P51s from Wittering between August and March 1944 before moving to nearby RAF Kingscliffe.
+These included the use of the Turbinlite aircraft which had a powerful searchlight installed in the nose of Douglas A-20 Havocs.
+In April 1943 No. 141 Squadron moved in, operating de Havilland Mosquitos.
+1943 also saw the station host two USAAF squadrons, albeit temporarily: 63d Fighter Squadron USAAF with P-47s operated from Wittering between January and March before moving to RAF Horsham St Faith; and from August to March 1944 55th Fighter Squadron operated P-38s and P-51s from Wittering before moving to nearby RAF Kingscliffe.